04 Apr About the CTU Code

 - The CTU and any lashing equipment used must be in good condition

 - The most suitable CTU for a given load must be selected

 - Any load must be distributed evenly across the container floor

 - Lashing and protection systems that are uncertified or incompatible with a load must not be used

 - Any necessary marking and signs must be applied to the CTU exterior

 “The Code tightens and clarifies the responsibilities and obligations of the various participants in the marine supply chain – consignors, packers, road haulage companies, rail companies and recipients.
 This is a positive change, as it allows the cause of damage to a load to be swiftly identified.
 As a CTU passes through so many hands in the global shipping industry, this pinpointing of liability allows authorities to deal effectively with any incident.
 The Code is usable when a related complaint reaches court, which was not the case with the previous Guide.”

-Whilst initially views were expressed that the Code would, like the previous Guide, carry little weight in the industry, the significance placed on it is increasingly constantly.
+Whilst initially views were expressed that the Code would, like the previous Guide, carry little weight in the industry, the significance placed on it is increasing constantly.
 The spectacular explosion at Tianjin Port in August 2015 – with estimated insured losses of between $2.5 and $3.5 billion – provides a backdrop against which working practices and risk management within the global supply chain should be considered.

-Adoption of and compliance with the Code is becoming expected worldwide.
+Adoption of and compliance with the CTU Code is becoming expected worldwide.
 For example, the Thai International Cargo and Terminals Association (TICTA) have recently informed customers that the terms of the CTU Code must be complied with in their facilities.